|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Recently therapeutic x-ray radiation has been used to mitigate COVID-19.
+Recently therapeutic x-ray radiation has been successfully used to rapidly mitigate COVID-19 in several pilot trials.

 Before the 1960s, X-ray therapies were widely used against many diseases, including different types of infections.
 When the proper technique (dose, zone and exposure time) was used, the successful cure rate for inflammatory diseases was quite high, ranging from about 75% to 90%.
 The benefits usually appeared within a day or two.
 There were few, if any, harmful side effects.
 This type of treatment induced anti-inflammatory agents in the body, and it stimulated the patient's own natural protection systems.
 There were no reports of increased cancer incidence or any other long-term effects.
 The development of antibiotics and other pharmaceutical remedies resulted in the replacement of X-ray therapies by the new drugs that were more convenient to administer.

-Today there is a political barrier to using a low dose of X-rays to reduce lung inflammation, and we are paying an enormous price in patient lives for this political problem.
+Today there is a political barrier to using a low dose of X-rays to reduce lung inflammation, and society is paying an enormous price in patient lives for this political problem.
 Page 5 of Application of Low Doses of Ionizing Radiation in Medical Therapies is as follows:

 Present-Day Physicians Avoid Treatments With Low Doses of Radiation